Kerrisdale Basketball League – Rules & Guidelines

 Team No shows is a default plus a $50 fine.

 - A player may only play in the Playoffs if they have played 5 games in a 12, 13, 14 or 15 week schedule ; 6 games in a 16 week to 18 week schedule; and 3 games in a 9 week schedule.
 In an 18 week schedule, the player may have played in either the round robin or the Pool Play.
 There are no substitutions outside our roster rules for injured players or players leaving town.
 Teams must ensure a sizable roster through the season to ensure adequate roster size if there are injuries.
 However, teams may pick up internal league subs as per our roster rules in 4.0- 3).
 Sometimes, the league organizer may have players looking to join the league, so please check with the organizer.
 New players must be added to rosters.
 Every player that steps onto the court at any center must be registered.
 There are serious insurance ramifications if a player is not registered.

-- A team roster consists of a maximum of 20 players (12 guys/8 women) – team captains must submit an initial roster and keep updating the roster as players are added.
+- A team roster consists of a maximum of 15 players – team captains must submit an initial roster and keep updating the roster as players are added.
 Rosters are separate for the fall and winter/spring session.
-All players playing a game must pay the Kerrisdale, Kits, or Sunset Community Centre Registration Fees whether it’s the first week of the fall season or the latter part of the Winter Season.
+All players playing any portion of a game must be registered at Kerrisdale, Kits, or Sunset Community Centre.
+Unregistered players on the court will result in team default, unregistered players ejection from the league, and a $50 fine.

 - In case of injury or other circumstances where a team started with at least 4 guys or 3 girls, but is left with only 4 players through the game, the team may replace the injured player with another of equal or lesser strength or play with 4 or less players.
 Technically, teams must play with their own players.
 Game is not a default even if they play with 4 or less players because they started with at least 4/3.
 However, if a team started with only 3 guys and/or 2 women, game is a default in case of injury – see below.